 Ideally, you really want to be able to move homes without having to fork out money to rent (it also doesn’t help that a minimum lease is three months).
 So from getting the sale proceeds of your flat, to being able to move in on the right date – it’s crucial to plan properly to get it correct.

 8. Plan for renovation costs and delays

 When agreeing on the final price for your home, remember you still have renovation costs after that.
 This typically ranges between $30,000 to 50,000 for most three-bedder units, and that’s if you’re conservative.

 Besides the price, the labour and manpower shortage is slowing down contractors.
 This might mean renovation delays, which can lead to a need for temporary accommodation.

-Also note that most renovation loans are capped at six months of your income, or $30,000, whichever is higher.
+Also note that most renovation loans are capped at six months of your income, or $30,000, whichever is lower.
 Interest rates can be between three to four per cent per annum.